artemkaFismat/snb/README.md

-# snb
+# 🌟 snb 🌟
-snb - a search robot for collecting images on the Internet, for preparing datasets and training neural networks.
+<p> snb - a search robot for collecting images on the Internet, for preparing datasets and training neural networks. </p>